Skillmaker

 Registered Trademark®

-• Team Dynamics: The psychological and social forces that influence the team’s behavior and performance.
+• Team Dynamics: The psychological and social forces that influence the team’s behaviour and performance.

 • Conflict Resolution: Techniques used to resolve disagreements in a constructive manner.